 Because of my success, I eventually became obsessed with all things transcript proofreading, and I started this website in November 2014.

 My intensive transcript proofreading course, Transcript Proofreading: Theory and Practice™, launched on February 16, 2015.

 My team and I consulted a variety of references to build this course — the curriculum was initially influenced largely by Morson’s English Guide for Court Reporters and the The Gregg Reference Manual.
 Later, we grew to prefer Margie Wakeman Wells‘ more modern resources.
 The NCRA guidelines and many of our own court reporting clients from across the nation influenced the curriculum as well.

 The team reached out to actual court reporters for their feedback in creating this course and asked them this question: what makes a great proofreader?
 The responses were brilliant, and each of them helped make Transcript Proofreading: Theory and Practice™ what it is today — an incredibly thorough, well-planned, rigorous training program for transcript proofreaders.
 From formatting and preferences, to punctuation and parentheticals, we incorporated every bit of the feedback we received into the curriculum to ensure students who graduate from this program receive as much training as possible in as many areas as possible.

 Virtual Assistant and Office Manager

 Elizabeth’s love for reading started when her parents taught her how to read at three years old.
-It kicked off a love for all things books and grammar, which made finding Proofread Anywhere a dream come true.
+It kicked off a love for books and grammar, which made finding Proofread Anywhere a dream come true.
 She spends her freelance work life between general and transcript proofreading and working with Caitlin and the awesome PA team.
-When she’s not working at her computer, she’s lifting with her husband, petting her cats, or playing Eurogames.
+When she’s not working at her computer, she’s lifting with her husband, watching crime shows, or playing Eurogames.